troperville

 • There's one robot church that has an easy condemnation to Robot Hell for robots.
 According to his agreement with his new church, all Bender has to do is sin once to be dragged off to Robot Hell.

-• Robot Santa's naughty setting kind of falls under Easy Road To Hell.
+• Robot Santa's naughty setting kind of falls under this trope.
 He condemns Scruffy to the naughty/death list just for picking his nose.
-Apparently Zoidberg is the only one who meets his standards.
+Apparently Zoidberg is the only one who meets his standards (that year).

 • Eats Babies: The Poppler episode.

 • Yivo's something between this and a Genius Loci.
-It ("Schle"?) is sentient and has enough area to store everyone in the entire universe but Yivo is also very personable and tries to interact with the universe without dragging everyone to itself ("schleself"?) first.
-Yivo's also for all intents and purposes a living Fluffy Cloud Heaven (but with the added bonus of Naughty Tentacles), which gives Yivo another dimension.
+It ("Schle"?) is sentient and has enough area to store everyone in the entire universe, but Yivo is also very personable and tries to interact with our universe without dragging everyone to itself ("schlimself"?) first.
+Unfortunately, that first interaction counted as mating with every organism in our universe, which Yivo blames on our universe "dressing provocatively", but this gets handwaved.
+Yivo's also, for all intents and purposes, a living Fluffy Cloud Heaven.

 • Emergency Presidential Address: This tends to happen in Futurama all the time, which shouldn't be surprising given the number of world/universe ending calamities that need averting.